 Both new plaster and new paint are looking good!
 Pool paint is shiny and reflective, and new plaster has a deep luster, like an eggshell.
 Of course, you can add colors and additives to plaster to create custom tones.
 You can do the same with paint, and could even paint a mural.
 Plaster may look the best for longer, but at least initially, and for the first few years, the appearance of both is fairly equal.
 Round 5 ends in a tie.

-The cost of pool plastering ranges from 4-6 thousand dollars, and can be much more if you choose strength additives and pebble or quartz surfaces.
+The cost of pool plastering starts at 4 thousand dollars, and can be much more if you choose strength additives and pebble or quartz surfaces.
 Price can be higher in some metro areas, and of course, for larger pools.

 It seems that pool paint may deliver a crushing blow on the cost factor – $1000 vs $5000 – it’s a no-brainer!
 But remember, pool plaster can last 3-4 times longer than pool paint!
 If paint lasts, say 5 years, and pool plaster lasts 20 years – they are almost equal in cost.
 In the long run, yes – but you can never be sure how long it will last, due to the …